 Open platforms are beneficial because they can be inspected, enhanced, and upgraded according to needs, and they can create a central gateway to connect many different devices and sensors, improving interconnectivity.
 This is particularly important when building smart cities, as more sensors are being deployed and will likely be connected to other infrastructure, like transportation systems, utilities, and even commercial consumer interaction platforms.
 More sensors means more data, and open-source tools are useful for collecting and processing large amounts of data and for ensuring future integration possibilities.

-Analyzing Data Today For a Smarter Tomorrow
+Analyzing Data Today for a Smarter Tomorrow

-IoT sensors are deployed in buildings to collect data on energy usage patterns, indoor environmental conditions, and trends, and for wayfinding and tracking movement throughout the building, to name a few use cases.
+IoT sensors are deployed in buildings to collect data on energy usage patterns, indoor environmental conditions, and trends, and for wayfinding and tracking movement throughout the building, to name a few Applications.
 But all that data is useless if it’s not being properly collected, presented, and analyzed by the right people.
 The data should easily lead to a desired result.

 Architecture, engineering, and construction professionals are increasingly using intelligent 3D modeling to plan, design, construct, and manage buildings through a process called building information modeling (BIM).
 Data collected from buildings can feed into the BIM and be analyzed to improve building operations management and to inform future buildings projects.